the impacts of bullying at work

 However, here’s your first clue: Your body will tell you if you pay attention to it.
 Your body, particularly, your gut, will pick up on these sickening vibrations your bullies put out.

-Many targets of bullying often mistake this feeling for “just being paranoid” and ignore the feeling.
+Many targets of bullying often mistake this feeling for “just having paranoia” and ignore the feeling.
 But this is the last thing you should do.

 Understand that God gave us all that “sixth sense” or, as it is more commonly called, the “gut feeling” or “instinct”, for a reason.

-Therefore, anytime you get a bad feeling in your gut about someone, you are not being paranoid and you are not over-reacting.
+Therefore, anytime you get a bad feeling in your gut about someone, you do not have paranoia and you are not over-reacting.
 What you’re doing is picking up on that person’s energy.
 As a result, your inner alarm is trying to warn you about the person and keep you safe.

 You must pay close attention to your gut and to other people’s energy because energy doesn’t lie and neither does your gut instinct!